lge-ros2/cloisim/README.md

 So there is NO more constaints for rigidbodies by PGS(Projected Gauss Seidel) solver type since latest version([CLOiSim-1.11.0](https://github.com/lge-ros2/cloisim/releases/tag/1.11.0)).

-But inertia factors which retrieved from SDF are still NOT USED for rigidbody in Unity.
-Because it could cause unexpected behavior with physX engine.

 For the performance in terms of collision handling, designing collision geometry properly may important.

 ## Getting Started